-The Library of the School of Medicine contained May 1, 1945 48,015 volumes, and received 891 current periodicals and serial publications.
+The Library of the School of Medicine contains as of May 1, 1943, 47,707 volumes, and received 846 current periodicals and serial publications.

 Complete files of the majority of the important journals both in preclinical and clinical subjects are available, and new titles are being constantly added.
 The Library also contains numerous reference works and bibliographic tools, as well as many well selected basic textbooks and monographs.